abhatnagar-infy/Facts/README.md

 * ItemDecorators
 * RecyclerView.Adapter
 * RecyclerView.ItemDecoration
+* RecyclerView.PaginationScroll
 * MVP design pattern
 * Responsive design techniques
 * Pull to refresh
+* Works both in portrait and landscape mode
+* Works both in network and offline state

-**_JSON is seperated into two different files to mock the lazy loading of long list of data using pagination technique_ **
+** _JSON is separated in two parts to mock the lazy loading of long list of data using pagination technique_ **

-# Libraries used on the sample project
+# Libraries used in the sample project

 1. Butterknife - For view injection
 2. Glide - For lazy load and caching for images